Myths and Facts About Extramarital Affairs

-(The following myths and facts are based on research done by Dr. Shirley Glass, Ph.
+(The following are some myths and facts about extramarital affairs which are based on research done by Dr. Shirley Glass, Ph.
 D.)

 Myth: Affairs happen in unhappy or unloving marriages.